 Keep in mind that addresses are very messy.
 Don't make too many assumptions about how the address might be wrong.
 If our system tells you an address is invalid, present that to the user and ask them.

-You can also use the autocomplete feature without the jQuery plugin.
+Autocomplete functionality can be easily added to your application.
 You'll just need to build a request to the Autocomplete API.

 With our US Autocomplete API, you can filter address suggestions based on cities and/or states.
 That way, if you only serve customers in, say, Montana, you can restrict the autocomplete to only show Montana address suggestions.